stacksjs/.github/profile/README.md

 - Simplistic, powerful caching.
 - Fully-typed database ORM.

-“Remove the boilerplate, focus on what matters.”
+> _“Remove the boilerplate, focus on what matters & supercharge your development.”_

 ### Stay tuned.
 Coming soon.